Take part as a student

 If your school is registered, your teachers will be able to access older tasks and challenges and assign them as quizzes for you to try.

-Difficulty levels
+Difficulty levels and Scoring

 Tasks are categorised into three levels of difficulty: A, B, and C. Category A problems are the least challenging, while category C problems offer the most difficulty.
 Your score for each task is influenced by its assigned difficulty level.

-The scoring rubric is as follows
+The scoring rubric is as follows:

 Difficulty Correct Incorrect Unanswered